Overview

 • Present them at public events such as festivals, readings, open mics, spoken word performances, workshops, lectures, or conversations;

-• Publish their work in print or digital publications such as books, broadsides, chapbooks, literary journals, magazines, websites, or zines;
+• Publish their work in print or digital publications such as books, chapbooks, literary journals, magazines, or websites;

 • Provide them with writing residencies, retreats, mentorship, or workshops;